Here's Why I Always Say Your Event Is...

 "MORE Than Just About The Music"

-As a full-time professional entertainer / DJ / MC, I accept ALL of the following responsibilities on your behalf:
+As a professional entertainer / DJ / MC, I accept ALL of the following responsibilities on your behalf:

 MC / Entertainer - Personally and individually works each event, interacting with the guests and encouraging participation through humor, leadership and a positive attitude.
 You get a proven Olympic Class performer, who knows how to produce in even the most high pressure, high stress working environments.
 A proven professional who doesn't panic.